Skip to main content

 ]

 This session is part of a campaign that gives a $5 discount per item.
-As with all per item effects, we must consider the cart item flattening setting.

 The Update customer session request that closed the customer session during checkout returned the following discount effects:

-Applied discount effects (cart item flattening enabled)
+Applied discount effects

 {